thienkimtranhoang/tp/docs/DeveloperGuide.md

 The following sequence diagram shows how `execution()` goes through `FindExpenseCommand` component
 ![FindExpenseCommand execute() Diagram](images/FindExpenseCommand.png)
 There are currently 6 tags supported for filtering, which serves for different filtering conditions.
 There can only be 1 tag used per command.
 These tags and their purposes are:
-* `/category`: filter all expenses with exact match to the query category (for example: `find-expense /category food` looking for all expenses with category `food`).
+* `/category`: filter all expenses with exact match to the query category (for example: `filter-expense /category food` looking for all expenses with category `food`).
-The category keyword used for filtering is __case sensitive__.
-* `/desc`: filter all expenses with description that contains the keyword (for example: `find-expense /desc many` looking for all expenses with `many` in their description).
-The keyword is __case sensitive__
+* `/desc`: filter all expenses with description that contains the keyword (for example: `filter-expense /desc many` looking for all expenses with `many` in their description).
 * `/amt`: filter all expenses with amount that exactly matches with the keyword.
-The keyword used for filtering must be at integer or decimal format.
-* `/d`: filter all expenses of the exact date as the keyword.
-The keyword used to filtering must match exact dd-MM-yyyy pattern. (for example: `find-expense /desc 01-10-2005` looking for expense on 1st October 2025).
+* `/d`: filter all expenses of the exact date as the keyword based on dd-MM-yyyy pattern. (for example: `filter-expense /desc 01-10-2005` looking for expense on 1st October 2025).
-* `/amtrange`: filter all expenses with amount in the listed range (for example: `find-expense /amt 10.00 20.00` find for expenses with amount from 10.00 to 20.00).
+* `/amtrange`: filter all expenses with amount in the listed range (for example: `filter-expense /amt 10.00 20.00` find for expenses with amount from 10.00 to 20.00).
-* `/drange`: filter all expenses within the the date range (for example: `find-expense /desc 01-10-2005 30-10-2004` looking for expenses from 1st Oct 2025 to 30th Oct 2025).
+* `/drange`: filter all expenses within the date range (for example: `filter-expense /desc 01-10-2005 30-10-2004` looking for expenses from 1st Oct 2025 to 30th Oct 2025).

 ### Listing All Incomes
 #### Overview